eslint/eslint/docs/rules/no-lone-blocks.md

-# Disallow Unnecessary Nested Blocks (no-lone-blocks)
+# no-lone-blocks

+Disallows unnecessary nested blocks.

 In JavaScript, prior to ES6, standalone code blocks delimited by curly braces do not create a new scope and have no use.
 For example, these curly braces do nothing to `foo`: